UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 ### Application of a Survey Approach

-Research Question, Paper 1<sup>1</sup>: _The extent of racial discrimination against hosts on Airbnb_
+Research Question, Paper 1<sup>1</sup>: _The extent of racial discrimination against hosts on Airbnb._

-Research Question, Paper 2<sup>1</sup>: _The existence and extent of racial discrimination on Airbnb_
+Research Question, Paper 2<sup>1</sup>: _The existence and extent of racial discrimination on Airbnb._

 Both of these research questions (essentially the same research question, with some variation) could be investigated using a digital survey methodology.
-This would be implemented through a series of questions on individuals' (hosts' and renters') attitudes towards renting to or from specific races or other categories of guests.
+This would be implemented through a series of questions on individuals' (hosts' and renters') attitudes towards renting to or from specific races or other categories of individual.
 This would provide a certain measure of the extent of discrimination on this platform.
 However, this approach has a number of drawbacks, as detailed below.

 _What are the potential drawbacks?_